 The ketogenic, or keto, diet is high in fat and low in carbohydrates.
-However, some types of fat bring health risks, including heart disease.
+However, some types of fat bring health risks.
 Healthful fats for keto include olive oil, avocado oil, seeds, and nuts.
 It is useful to know how much and what types of fat a person should consume.

 People on the keto diet need to get

 In this article, we will look at the more healthful fats to include in the diet and which ones to limit.

 Many researchers still debate the health risks and benefits of different fats.